xcore/sw_gpio_examples/app_sk_gpio_simple_demo/README.rst

 Features
 --------

-With this general learning application running on the XA-SK-GPIo Slice Card you can:
+With this general learning application running on the XA-SK-GPIO sliceCARD you can:

    * flash leds
    * read the room temperature via the ADC